College of Agriculture, Health, and Natural Resources

 Kentucky State University Land Grant Programs

-Kentucky State University’s Land Grant Program strengthens underserved communities, families, farmers, individuals and youth to improve their quality of life with state-of-the-art, research-based educational programs.
-The program is recognized as a leading educational organization that provides inclusive services to diverse communities.
-We value accountability, inclusion, integrity, partnerships and collaborations, service, relevant, research-based knowledge.
+Kentucky State University's Land Grant Program strengthens communities, families, farmers, individuals, and youth to improve their quality of life with state-of-the-art, research-based educational programs.
+The program is recognized as a leading educational organization that provides comprehensive services to varied communities throughout the Commonwealth.
+We value accountability, accessibility, integrity, partnerships and collaborations, service, and relevant, research-based knowledge that benefits all participants regardless of background.

 USDA Civil Rights